facil-io/cstl/fio-stl.md

 ## C Strings with Binary Data

-The facil.io C STL provides a very simple String library (`fio_bstr`) that wraps around the *Binary Safe Core String Helpers*, emulating (to some effect and degree) the behavior of the famous [Simple Dynamic Strings library](https://github.com/antirez/sds).
+The facil.io C STL provides a very simple String library (`fio_bstr`) that wraps around the *Binary Safe Core String Helpers*, emulating (to some effect and degree) the behavior of the famous [Simple Dynamic Strings library](https://github.com/antirez/sds) while providing copy-on-write reference counting.

 This String storage paradigm can be very effective and it is used as the default String key implementation in Maps when `FIO_MAP_KEY` is undefined.